Daily readings

 Saturday, August 8, 2026

 Saint Dominic, Priest.
 Ordinary Time.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationSaint Dominic, Priest